Frequestly Asked Questions

 7. How do I make an appointment and what are your office hours?

-There may be times when we are not available.
+There may be times when I am not available.
 I may be in court or preparing another client’s case for settlement or trial.
 If your attorney is not available, rest assured that our messaging system will ensure a prompt response.

 Our normal office hours are from 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Please call in advance for an appointment so we will be available and can give you undivided attention.